cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

     : The expected public share encoded in hexadecimal.

     `input_shares`:
-    : The expected list of input shares, each incoded in hexadecimal.
+    : The expected list of input shares, each encoded in hexadecimal.

     `prep_shares`:
     : The expected list of prep shares generated by each Aggregator at each